franciscoserrao/SMART/Manuals/UserManual.md

  <img src="/Images/start.png" alt="example1"/>

-5. After this, you can open the kadabra folder.
+5. After this, you can open the kKdabra folder.
 In it, a folder named <code> `Static Analysis`</code> can be found with a file containing information regarding all intents and intent filters of the app (<code> `Intent&IntentFilters.txt` </code>).

  <img src="/Images/files.png" alt="example2"/>

-Also, a <code> `dependencyGraph.txt` </code> file contains the code needed to generate a Class Dependency Graph of the application using the tool [WebGraphviz](http://www.webgraphviz.com).
+Also, a <code> `dependencyGraph.txt` </code> file contains the script needed to generate a visual Class Dependency Graph of the application using the tool [WebGraphviz](http://www.webgraphviz.com).

 6. In order to generate the graph, go to the WebGraphviz website and place the script contained in the `dependencyGraph.txt` file.